Pre-Press Music Australia (PPMA®)

 PPMA is a registered trade mark of Pre-Press Music Australia.
 (ABN: 46 909 151 090)

 The protection of your privacy and confidentiality of your personal information is important to us.
-If you chose not to provide us with the information that we have requested, in most cases, we will be unable to provide the product, service or benefit you have applied for.
+If you choose not to provide us with the information that we have requested, in most cases, we will be unable to provide the product, service or benefit you have applied for.
 Where this arises, we will advise you why.

 Questions, comments and complaints